w3f/research/docs/polkadot/Parachain Allocation.md

 b) in multiunit auctions, when the bids are interdependent and identically distributed, the expected price paid by a winner bidder of a Vickrey auction is at least as high as the expected price paid by a winner bidder of a first-price sealed-bid  (discriminatory) auctions [3]

 Weaknesses:
-c) does not necessarily maximize seller profit []
+a) does not necessarily maximize seller profit []
-d) vulnerable to bidder collusion and shilling
+b) vulnerable to bidder collusion and shilling

-To mitigate c) we can reserve a price for parachain slots.
+To mitigate a) we can reserve a price for parachain slots.
 Note that b) still holds in the reserved price setting [].

 **(Q:How do we carry out a Vickrey auction in a decentrliazed fashion?)**